Hub-of-all-Things/doc/source/index.md

 The virtualised database (or “Raw Data”) allows users to export the Data, where (potentially) separate Tables are created to match the expected Data format that an API consuming service expects.
 For example, if a user has cross-referenced the films they have “Liked” on Facebook to their viewing history on Netflix, then a service which wants to consume this data may expect a Table containing films that the user has Liked with a total number of times they have watched the film.
 To simplify this for the first phase, it is assumed that a service consuming the PDS API will be able to read the data held within the contextualised tables, and format the data appropriately within the virtualised database.

 The HAT's Direct Data Debit (D3) System work like a direct debit in a bank: we can decide exactly what Data to share, for how long, to whom such data may be exchanged, and what return may be offered in the exchange.
 In this way, other individuals and applications can exchange their Data/Services with us, but only if we have agreed to do so, i.e. if we enabled their Accounts.
 For more details about enabling/disabling Data Debit Accounts, see section "User Management" at the beginning for this document.
-Any Data that belongs to the User can be bundled and chared from any Collection or directly from Source Data (e.g. Facebook), either at the level of individual Properties or entire Collections of Data.
+Any Data that belongs to the User can be bundled and shared from any Collection or directly from Source Data (e.g. Facebook), either at the level of individual Properties or entire Collections of Data.

 ### Direct Debit Structure